Lessons From The “Tree of Life” For Our Soul, Society (27 October, 2020)

 Life is what wants to happen here.
 It is a dominant, powerful force with definite fundamentals governing how to thrive most successfully within its mighty and distinctive flow.
 A biological imperative to survive with basic needs met, runs deep within its pulsing cycles of birth, death, and birth.
 These governing fundamentals also occur at the different scales throughout Earth’s biosphere.
 This includes how cells and organs in a healthy human body work best, and how associations of these human bodies join to form societies of human cultures.

 Biomimicry is a new leading edge discipline in biological research.
 It’s focus is the principle that if you want to do anything right, you should first understand how the life force does it, because it has had billions of years of research to get it efficient and effective.
-The 50 trillion cells and their organs living as a community in a healthy body have: a constantly maintained infrastructure, waste collection and recycling, a post office, health care, police departments, communication, energy delivery, banking, currency, economy, and governance, etc., all working to sustain the whole.
-Three of the Tree of Life’s wisdom teachings, diversity, inter-connectedness, and symbiosis, are extremely important for each of us to be especially mindful of now, in order to survive and thrive into our collective future on this planet.
+The 50 trillion cells and their organs living as a community in a healthy body are organized as a Socialist Democracy.
+This includes; a constantly maintained infrastructure, waste collection and recycling, a post office, health care, police departments, communication, energy delivery, banking, currency, economy, and governance, etc., all working to sustain the whole.
+Four of the Tree of Life’s wisdom teachings, diversity, inter-connectedness, symbiosis, and homeostasis are extremely important for each of us to be especially mindful of now, in order to survive and thrive into our collective future on this planet.

 Diversity is the directive of the life force stating that greater varieties of individuals and species within an ecosystem promote greater strength and resistance to adversity and environmental stresses.
 Diversity is often misunderstood as separation.
 Robust life actually expresses itself with wide diversity and stronger abilities for the whole to adapt, self correct, and survive.